symfony/symfony-docs/reference/constraints/Collection.rst

 Collection
 ==========

-This constraint is used when the underlying data is a collection (i.e. an array or an object that implements ``Traversable`` and ``ArrayAccess``), but you'd like to validate different keys of that collection in different ways.
+This constraint is used when the underlying data is a collection (e.g. an array or an object that implements ``Traversable`` and ``ArrayAccess``), but you'd like to validate different keys of that collection in different ways.
 For example, you might validate the ``email`` key using the ``Email``